 What is BDD?

 BDD traces its origins to TDD, and defines various ways to develop epics based on their behavior.
-The primary aim is of this methodology is to enhance collaboration between teams, specifically the QAs, developers, and a business expert.
+The primary aim of this methodology is to enhance collaboration between teams, specifically the QAs, developers, and business experts.
+A special syntax (Gherkin) creates real examples of how the system shall function.
+Thus, BDD rids requirements of abstract language in favor of simpler language.

-In any organization, we have business teams who understand the user scenarios, user modules, and how users interact with the applications.
+In any organization, we have business teams who understand user scenarios, user modules, and how users interact with the applications.
 Then, we have technical teams, including developers, testers, and automation engineers, who do the implementations and testing.
-Usually, there’s a gap between the understanding of the business team and the technical team.
+Usually, there’s a gap between the understanding of the business team and the technical teams’ understanding.
 Bridging this gap is the aim of BDD.

 So, using the Business Driven Development process, you can build a shared understanding between teams on the application’s behavior.
 Also, this process generates standard documentation that all stakeholders can understand.
 Thus, it serves as a single source of truth for every team member in the organization.